mrapp-ke/Boomer-Datasets/README.md

 An popular benchmark dataset for image classification that is based on 5,000 Corel images.

+### Corel16k-1 to Corel16k-10

+*Kobus Barnard, Pinar Duygulu, Nando de Freitas, David Forsyth, David Blei, and Michael I. Jordan.
+Matching Words and Pictures.
+Journal of Machine Learning Research (3), pp. 1107-1135, 2003.*

+This dataset consists of 10 parts and is derived from the popular benchmark dataset ECCV 2002 by eliminating less frequently appeared labels.

 ### Delicious

 *G. Tsoumakas, I. Katakis, and I. Vlahavas.
 Effective and Efficient Multilabel Classification in Domains with Large Number of Labels.
 In Proc.
 ECML/PKDD 2008 Workshop on Mining Multidimensional Data, 2008.*